shoyunft/shoyu-contracts-old/contracts/README.md

 ### Sell Orders

+- Sell orders are created by the NFT owner and behave like fixed-price listings.
-- For sell orders, `erc20Token` is restricted to ETH.
+- `erc20Token` is restricted to ETH.
 Order maker and fee recipients will receive ETH.
 - However, order takers (buyers) can pay for their NFT(s) with other currencies by filling orders with `swapAndBuyNFT()` or `swapAndBuyNFTs()`.

 #### Batch buying / floor sweeping